faisalmemon/ios-crash-dump-analysis-book/print_experiences/README.md

 I don't have the ARM Breakpoint Instruction or the Exception Syndrome Register setup properly.
 I have some if{csl - hanging} spurious text at the top of the bibliography.
 See [bibliographyIssue.png](./bibliographyIssue.png)

+# Photograph Issue

+My portrait picture has a white background but the cover art would suit a black background.
+See [faisal-portrait-25-6-2020.jpg](./faisal-portrait-25-6-2020.jpg)